kojak/autom8/README.md

 Tool Chain
 ----------

-Kojak ships with an, industry reconised, opensource toolchain designed to allow developers to build, test, deploy, promote, release and replicate product builds in a consistent and predictable way.
+Kojak Autom8 installs Openshift Origin and Fabric whicch provide industry reconised opensource toolchain designed to allow developers to build, test, deploy, promote, release and replicate product builds in a consistent and predictable way.
 The long term goal is to provide a DevOps platform to allow users to familiarize themselves with the DevOps aproach and tools.

 Installation Prerequisites
 ---------------------------